eye3/nkit4nodejs/README.md

     - string
     - integer
-    - number    //with floating point
+    - number    // with floating point
     - datetime  // Supported on all platforms except MS Windows,
                 // because strptime() function is not supported on this OS.
                 // I'm working on it:)